-However, just like an early hire, your platform may not be capable of growing with the business.
-As painful as switching can be, sticking with the wrong platform for too long can stunt your business growth in obvious and hidden ways, so it pays to be proactive.
+However, just like acquiring an innovative employee early on, your e-commerce platform may not be capable of growing with the business.
+As painful as switching can be, sticking with the wrong e-commerce platform for too long can stunt your business growth in obvious and hidden ways, so it pays to be proactive.

 The revenue hacks we built into our platform were the key to unlocking the monthly revenue growth shown in this chart:

-When compared to custom and semi-custom platforms used by the majority of high volume stores “in the know,” off-the-shelf installs of all ecommerce platforms are woefully deficient, especially as it relates to optimizing conversion rates, new customer acquisition, and maximizing customer lifetime value.
+When compared to custom and semi-custom platforms used by the majority of high volume stores “in the know,” off-the-shelf installs of all e-commerce platforms are woefully deficient, especially as it relates to optimizing conversion rates, new customer acquisition, and maximizing customer lifetime value.

-So how do you know when it’s time to pull the trigger on replatforming and building a semi-custom solution?
+So how do you know when it’s time to pull the trigger on re-platforming and building a semi-custom solution?

-The cause for the “ceiling” is simple: the vast majority of ecommerce platforms are not optimized for customer acquisition, conversion rates, nor customer lifetime value.
-These are the most important variables, yet most platforms make optimizing these variables far too difficult — Shopify’s convoluted multi-page checkout process that can’t be modified is just one of many glaring examples.
+The cause for the “ceiling” is simple: the vast majority of e-commerce platforms are not optimized for customer acquisition, conversion rates, nor customer lifetime value.
+These are the most important variables, yet most platforms make optimizing these variables far too difficult.
+Shopify’s convoluted multi-page checkout process that can’t be modified is just one of many glaring examples.

-After talking to hundreds of ecommerce entrepreneurs in my role as a growth advisor and venture capitalist, I’ve seen three approaches to overcoming the “ceiling” used with varying degrees of success:
+After talking to hundreds of e-commerce entrepreneurs in my role as a growth advisor and venture capitalist, I’ve seen three approaches used to overcoming the “ceiling” with varying degrees of success:

-- Augment the deficiencies of an off-the-shelf platform with a patchwork of third-party plugins.
+- Augment the deficiencies of an off-the-shelf platform with a patchwork of third-party plug-ins.

 - Build a semi-custom solution using a small team of developers.

-- Hire a larger in-house development team to build and maintain a fully custom solution.
+- Hire a larger in-house development team to build and maintain a fully-custom solution.

 Let’s examine each of these options in depth:

-Option 1: Plugins
+Option 1: Plug-ins

 Option 2: A Semi-Custom Solution

 For mid-sized e-tailers, building a semi-custom solution is the path we most often recommend.
-This option to break through the “million dollar ceiling” involves picking an off-the-shelf ecommerce platform and heavily modifying it to suit the store’s unique needs.
+This option to break through the “million dollar ceiling” involves picking an off-the-shelf e-commerce platform and heavily modifying it to suit the store’s unique needs.

-On the other hand, solutions such as Magento and Solidus are two of the most customizable, but to be successful on these platforms you almost certainly need a team of in-house developers to setup and maintain servers, manage SSL, ensure PCI compliance, etc.
+On the other hand, solutions such as Magento and Solidus are two of the most customizable, but to be successful on these platforms you almost certainly need a team of in-house developers to set up and maintain servers, manage SSL, ensure PCI compliance, etc.

-Despite these drawbacks, if you have access to (great) developer talent and know exactly what you need to build, building your solution on either of these platforms can work quite well.
+Despite these drawbacks, if you have access to great developer talent and know exactly what you need to build, building your solution on either of these platforms can work quite well.

 Simply switching platforms isn’t the recipe for success.
 You must switch platforms with a purpose, and doing so must alleviate the deficiencies in your current platform that are stifling revenue growth.

-Option 3: Build a Fully Custom Solution
+Option 3: Build a Fully-Custom Solution

 In my opinion, the best option available today is a semi-custom install built on top of a highly customizable platform.
-Knowing WHAT to build is the key.
+Knowing what to build is the key.
 Relying on random developers without experience building revenue-optimized stores is a recipe for disaster.